SL177Y-0/KAPDA/readme.md

 - Node.js: JavaScript runtime for building the server-side application.
 - Redux: State management library for managing user and cart data.
 - JWT (JSON Web Token): Used for user authentication and secure session management.
-- Stripe: Payment gateway integration for processing payments.
+- Razorpay: Payment gateway integration for processing payments.
 - Bcrypt.js: Password hashing for secure user authentication.
 - Cloudinary: For managing and storing product images.